 The trail starts with a steep incline and then continues up a hill to reach the ruins.
 There is no shade along the trail.
 You will want to be prepared for the bright hot sun!!!

-There is one area on the trail that you can walk upstairs to explore the upper levels of the ruins if you feel comfortable.
+There is one area on the trail where you can walk upstairs to explore the upper levels of the ruins if you feel comfortable.

 Like most Southwest National Parks there are signs warning about snakes on the trail.

-Things to know when planning a trip to Tuzigoot National Monument
+Where to stay when visiting Tuzigoot National Monument

 Montezuma Castle National Monument - 22 miles